DeViL303/MultiServer3-NautilusFork/README.md

 ### Note:
 - The CDS encrypter tool will automatically generate the SHA1 for input files and then use the first 16 bytes of that SHA1 to encrypt the file.
+- CDS Encrypter tool by default will output to Output/CDSEncrypt/ next to the exe.
+Change this in settings.

+#### Options:
-- Optionally you can choose to append the original SHA1 to the output filenames.
+- Append SHA1 to filenames: Append the original SHA1 to the output filenames.
 This essentially means the decryption key is attached to the file.
-- CDS Encrypter tool by default will output to Output/CDSEncrypt/ next to the exe.
+- Rename for CDN: If input files are named like uuid.odc or uuid_txxx.odc this will rename than to suit CDN (eg. Objects/9178D77B-417940EC-9BA99895-B1CA1179/object_T045.odc)

 <h2 align="center">
    CDS Decrypter Tool